-Important: If you are using Order Barcodes in combination with WooCommerce Box Office you will also get an individual barcode for each ticket.
+Important: If you are using WooCommerce Order Barcodes in combination with WooCommerce Box Office you will also get an individual barcode for each ticket.
 This barcode will not be mailed out.
-Customers need to print it from the order screen (link in confirmation email).
+Customers need to print it from the order screen (link in the confirmation email).

 Installation ↑ Back to top

 - Download the .zip file from your WooCommerce account.